reykeem/precourse-part-3/Instagram Clone/README.md

 Today you're going to be building a clone of Instagram, one of the top 5 most popular apps in the world.
 Instagram reached 100m users in 1 year with just 13 engineers and now presents billions of pictures a day

-You are going to bulid this instagram clone in 3 days (recommended)
+You are going to build this instagram clone in 3 days (recommended)

 This will test: